 - You did not provide enough information the first time

 If the information you gave in the initial test case result was not clear enough, you can clarify any information in the dispute if you feel it will help the customer understand the issue better.

 If the customer was unable to reproduce the bug you can provide screen shots and screen captures showing the bug.

 - Your bug was rejected for duplication and want to explain why yours is different

 A bug may be similar to others and therefore get rejected by mistake.
 Explain why your bug is unique to ensure that the dispute is handled correctly.

 - All disputes, tester messenger discussions, and discussion thread discussions are monitored by uTest and the customer.
 Therefore, be professional in your communication at all times.

 - Any disputes must be submitted using the dispute feature.
-Never ask customers not to reject your bug or approve it as feedback as this may result in the suspension of your account.
+Never ask customers not to reject your bug as 'works as designed' as this may result in the suspension of your account.

 How to dispute a bug rejection